isaquealves/PUGXMultiUserBundle/Resources/doc/index.md

     defaults: { _controller: AcmeUserBundle:RegistrationUserTwo:register }
 ```

+**Note:**
-You can disable the default route registration coming from FOSUser or you have to manage it for prevent incorrect registration
+> You have to disable the default route registration coming from FOSUser and create your own template or you have to manage it for prevent incorrect registration

-Controller
+Controllers

 RegistrationUserOne